sherynbrodie/fcs-audio-analysis-utility/README.md

 ## fcs-audio-analysis-utility
-### R script to aid navigation of long-duration environmental recordings and selection of audio segments using false-colour spectrograms (FCS).
+### R script to aid navigation of long-duration environmental recordings and selection of audio segments using false-colour spectrograms.

-This repository contains R code to open and view false-colour spectrograms to navigate sound recordings, and allow interactive selection and opening of short segments of audio for manual analysis.
+This repository contains R code to open and view false-colour spectrograms (FCS) to navigate sound recordings, and allow interactive selection and opening of short segments of audio for manual analysis.

 Two R files are included:
 1. R script for set up and calling the interactive selection functions.